 28 April, 2014

 Here’s the deal with the video.
 It started about 5 seconds late, so my initial 8 round rapid fire burst, and my giving “Distance, Direction, and Description were not part of the video.
-I’m carrying my 15 lb, Socom M1A EBR (too heavy, right?), and my gear is the H harness and Tac Tailor vest from this post https://masondixontactical.wordpress.com/2014/03/10/the-fightingsurvival-load-for-mounted-and-dismounted-operations/ and it weighs in at 70 lbs.
-And yes, my 6’1”, 195 lbs frame looks like a fat ass in the video (add 10 lbs. my ass), It wasn’t done as a “look at me” and how cool I am doing IMT, it was done because I’ve had a number of people ask about the specifics of the A/BC-Drill we do.
-BTW, the camera woman was not injured in the making of this video, LOL.
+I’m carrying my 15 lb, Socom M1A EBR (too heavy, right?), and my gear is the H harness and Tac Tailor vest from this post https://masondixontactical.wordpress.com/2014/03/10/the-fightingsurvival-load-for-mounted-and-dismounted-operations/ and it weighs in at 70 lbs. (this is what I train in, as that is as heavy as an LBE will ever be for me) And yes, my 6’1”, 195 lbs frame looks like a fat ass in the video (add 10 lbs. my ass), It wasn’t done as a “look at me” and how cool I am doing IMT, it was done because I’ve had a number of people ask about the specifics of the A/BC-Drill we do.

 American by BIRTH, Infidel by CHOICE